ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 Stop the `tcpdump` process on the "good" DNS/DHCP server, and run

 <pre>
-sudo tc qdisc del dev eth1 root
-# don't worry if this command returns
-# 'RTNETLINK answers: No such file or directory'
-sudo tc qdisc add dev eth1 root netem delay 500ms 2ms distribution normal
+sudo tc qdisc replace dev eth1 root netem delay 300ms
 </pre>

 on it.